 14.3.
 DVR known issues and caveats

-- Support for DVR is limited to the ML2 core plug-in and the Open vSwitch (OVS) mechanism driver or ML2/OVN mechanism driver.
+- Support for DVR is limited to the ML2 core plug-in and the Open vSwitch (OVS) mechanism driver, as well as OVN.
 Other back ends are not supported.

-- On OVS DVR deployments, network traffic for the Red Hat OpenStack Platform Load-balancing service (octavia) goes through the Controller and network nodes, instead of the compute nodes.
+- On both OVS and OVN DVR deployments, network traffic for the Red Hat OpenStack Platform Load-balancing service (octavia) goes through the Controller and network nodes, instead of the compute nodes.